DeanHazineh/DFlat-tensorflow/readme.md

 By treating optical layers in the same fashion as standard, differentiable neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends for the next generation of computational imaging devices.

+DFlat will also be available on Pytorch (<a href="https://github.com/DeanHazineh/DFlat-pytorch" target="_blank">DFlat-pytorch</a>).
+Long-term support will eventually only be provided for the pytorch version of the software.

 ## Usage and Documentation:

 For usage and documentation, a readthedocs page is in active development.
 You may also visit the code pages for projects that use DFlat to learn more (example: https://github.com/DeanHazineh/Multi-Image-Synthesis).
 A few tutorial notebooks (google collab) as a demo are also provided in `DFlat/examples/`.
 Additional examples will be provided in the future (we welcome community made examples sent by email).